newcastle-biostatistics/newcastle-biostatistics/content/courses/external_information/demo.md

 ### FAQs

-Q: Is the course currently open for registration?

-A: No, please email james.wason@newcastle.ac.uk if you'd like to express an interest in attending.

 Q: Is the course running in person or online?

 A: Currently we are only planning to run the course in person

-Q: How much will it cost?

-A: £600 for industry delegates, £400 for public sector and £300 for students.

 Q: I'm not a statistician, will I benefit from the course?